5 Methods To Make Your Tires Last Longer

 • Crooked steering wheel when driving straight

-Specialists in the field recommend aligning the wheels about once every 12,000 miles.
+Aligning the wheels once every 12,000 miles is a good practice to ensure optimal tire service life.
 For example, the Car Care Council encourages alignment once a year or at 12,000 miles, whichever comes first.
-In addition, this procedure is welcome every time you hit a severe pothole or curve, especially if the vehicle shows the symptoms mentioned above.
+This procedure is recommended whenever hitting a severe pothole or curve, especially if the vehicle starts to squeal or pulls to one side.

-Aggressive driving generates too much stress and heat build-up on your tires.
-Regardless of whether it is about aggressive braking or acceleration, both accelerate premature tire wear.
+Aggressive driving generates too much stress and heat build-up on tires.
+Both aggressive braking and acceleration bring about premature tire wear.
 In addition, they increase fuel consumption.
 The U.S. The Department of Energy states that aggressive driving is likely to lower gas mileage by 15% to 30% at highway speeds and 10% to 40% in stop-and-go traffic.
 This impact on fuel consumption is also accompanied by uneven tire wear.

-Faster tire wear and potential blowouts can also be expected with driving at high speeds.
-Ignoring tire load and speed ratings puts an exaggerated effort on the tires dramatically increasing the temperature in them.
-Industry specialists encourage drivers to refrain from high speeds not only for legal but also for safety purposes.
-This will also extend the tire lifespan for longer serviceability.
+Faster tire wear and potential blowouts can be expected when driving at high speeds.
+Ignoring tire load and speed ratings puts a strenuous effort on the tires, reducing their lifespan.

-We encourage drivers to be cautious of road hazards that also contribute to reducing tire lifespan.
-It is about debris, potholes, and curbs that can damage the tires if the driver is not vigilant about them.
+Be cautious of road hazards that contribute to reducing tire lifespan.
+These refer to debris, potholes, and curbs that can damage the tires, especially with aggressive driving.
 Always opt for good road surfaces, if possible.
-If they are unavoidable, at least reduce speed and drive over them with maximum caution.
+If unavoidable, at least reduce speed and drive with maximum caution.

-• Uneven wear patterns: These could indicate alignment or inflation issues
+• Uneven wear patterns: These indicate alignment or inflation issues

 • Tread depth: Use the Penny Test (insert a penny into the tire tread with Lincoln's head upside down.
 If you can see all of Lincoln's head, it's time to replace the tire right away)